-If you have three years’ work place experience, a salary of up to £16,626 nationally (£20,909 inner London) is available to you, depending on your qualifications.
+If you have three years’ workplace experience, a minimum salary of £17,208 nationally (£20,909 inner London) is available to you, depending on your qualifications.
 You’ll start in September on a timetable of between 60-80% of a fully qualified teacher.
 To apply for the salaried route, you will need at least three years’ work experience (in any sector) using skills transferable to teaching.

 More information about salary options can be found at education.gov.uk.
 The table below summarises the standard training bursaries available, as well as scholarships where applicable.

 At United Teaching we strongly encourage trainees to apply for scholarships which are awarded by the Institute of Mathematics and its Applications, the Institute of Physics, The Chartered Institute for IT, the British Council (for modern foreign languages), and the Royal Society of Chemistry.
 A limited number of scholarships to the value of £30,000 are available to trainees with a 2:1 or first class honours degree, who are training in maths, physics, computing or chemistry subjects with United Teaching.

 If you want to apply for a scholarship, please contact the relevant body directly for more information.
 Each application is a competitive process but please contact us if you need any help.
 You will only be eligible for a scholarship if you are undertaking training on the bursary route, but trainees awarded a scholarship cannot receive a bursary.
 However, trainees who are not awarded a scholarship will continue to be eligible for a standard student loan.